Upcoming Elections

 Governor

-Governor Glenn Youngkin (R) has spent the last three years vetoing popular progressive policies: Democrats in the legislature passed bills closing loopholes in our minimum wage laws, protecting Virginians' reproductive rights, and protecting tenants from eviction, but Youngkin said no. Youngkin is term-limited: he can't run for another term as governor.
-Democrat Abigail Spanberger is currently the only candidate for the Democratic nomination to replace him; unless another candidate runs, a Democratic primary will not be held.
-Three Republicans are vying to run against her: Winsome Sears, Dave LaRock, and Amanda Chase.
+Governor Glenn Youngkin (R) has spent the last three years vetoing popular progressive policies: Democrats in the legislature passed bills closing loopholes in our minimum wage laws, protecting Virginians' reproductive rights, and protecting tenants from eviction, but Youngkin said no. Youngkin is term-limited, so he can't run for another term as governor.
+Democrat Abigail Spanberger is the Democratic nominee to replace him, and is running against far-right Republican Winsome Sears, the current lieutenant governor and a close Youngkin ally.

 Lt.
 Governor